North Korea and weapons of mass destruction: Pyongyang Bio-technical Institute visit

-Also in 2015, Melissa Hanham of the James Martin Center for Nonproliferation Studies released an analysis of a photograph of North Korean supreme leader Kim Jong Un visiting the Pyongyang Bio-technical Institute, a factory supposedly for the production of bacillus thuringiensis of use in pesticides.
-Hanham's analysis concluded that the factory actually produces weaponized anthrax.
-Hanham noted that pesticide production factories are "an old and well-used cover for a biological weapons program" and an example of dual-use technology.
-A number of other experts agreed that "the photos most likely show an operational biological weapons facility."
+In 2015, Melissa Hanham of the James Martin Center for Nonproliferation Studies released an analysis of a photograph of supreme leader Kim Jong Un visiting the Pyongyang Bio-technical Institute, a factory supposedly for the production of Bacillus thuringiensis of use in pesticides.
+Hanham concluded that the factory actually produces weaponized anthrax, and noted that pesticide production factories are "an old and well-used cover for a biological weapons program".
+A number of other experts agreed that "the photos most likely show an operational biological weapons facility", while a RAND Corporation report found them inconclusive, but suggested the visit may have been to signal a biological weapons capability following the US claiming it accidentally sent a live anthrax culture to Osan Air Base in South Korea.
 The North Korean government denied the allegations; an official spokesperson for the National Defence Commission, through the official Korean Central News Agency, challenged the U.S. Congress to inspect the Institute and "behold the awe-inspiring sight of the Pyongyang Bio-technical Institute."